pinarkocak/SimpleInstagram/README.md

       npm install firebase --save

 In addition, we used Firebase's authentication functions such as createUserWithEmailAndPassword(), signInWithEmailAndPassword() and sendPasswordResetEmail().
-You can visit Authenticate with Firebase tutorial for more information about usage of these functions <a href="https://firebase.google.com/docs/auth/web/password-auth">here.</a>
+You can visit <a href="https://firebase.google.com/docs/auth/web/password-auth">Authenticate with Firebase tutorial</a> for more information about usage of these functions.

 For photo selection and resizing of the photo from gallery: